marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 ### ©️ Credits

 I built this site with [GitHub Pages](https://docs.github.com/en/pages), [Jekyll](https://jekyllrb.com/), and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme to keep things simple and focused.
-It’s meant to be both a **personal hub** and a **learning log** — a place where I collect useful resources and share what I’ve been working on.

 The profile pictures have been generated via [ChatGPT](https://chatgpt.com/).